Miscarriage: Management

-Women who miscarry early in their pregnancy usually do not require any subsequent medical treatment but they can benefit from support and counseling.
-Most early miscarriages will complete on their own; in other cases, medication treatment or aspiration of the products of conception can be used to remove remaining tissue.
-While bed rest has been advocated to prevent miscarriage, this has not been found to be of benefit.
+Women who miscarry early in their pregnancy usually do not require any subsequent medical treatment, but they can benefit from support and counseling.
+Most early miscarriages will be completed on their own; in other cases, medication treatment or aspiration of the products of conception can be used to remove the remaining tissue.
+While bed rest has been advocated to prevent miscarriage, this is not of benefit.
 Those who are experiencing or who have experienced a miscarriage benefit from the use of careful medical language.
-Significant distress can often be managed by the ability of the clinician to clearly explain terms without suggesting that the woman or couple are somehow to blame.
+Significant distress can often be managed by the ability of the clinician to clearly explain terms without suggesting that the woman or couple is somehow to blame.

 Evidence to support Rho(D) immune globulin after a spontaneous miscarriage is unclear.
 In the UK, Rho(D) immune globulin is recommended in Rh-negative women after 12 weeks gestational age and before 12 weeks gestational age in those who need surgery or medication to complete the miscarriage.

 Methods

 No treatment is necessary for a diagnosis of complete miscarriage (so long as ectopic pregnancy is ruled out).
-In cases of an incomplete miscarriage, empty sac, or missed abortion there are three treatment options: watchful waiting, medical management, and surgical treatment.
+In cases of an incomplete miscarriage, empty sac, or missed abortion, there are three treatment options: watchful waiting, medical management, and surgical treatment.
 With no treatment (watchful waiting), most miscarriages (65–80%) will pass naturally within two to six weeks.
-This treatment avoids the possible side effects and complications of medications and surgery, but increases the risk of mild bleeding, need for unplanned surgical treatment, and incomplete miscarriage.
+This treatment avoids the possible side effects and complications of medications and surgery, but increases the risk of mild bleeding, the need for unplanned surgical treatment, and incomplete miscarriage.
 Medical treatment usually consists of using misoprostol (a prostaglandin) alone or in combination with mifepristone pre-treatment.
 These medications help the uterus to contract and expel the remaining tissue out of the body.
 This works within a few days in 95% of cases.
 Vacuum aspiration or sharp curettage can be used, with vacuum aspiration being lower-risk and more common.